abhihm19/Micro-services-beginner-project/README.md

 1. Clone the project to suitable location
 2. Open IDE and extract each services as existing maven project.
 3. Run the services in the following order
-   a.
-Service-Registry
+   - Service-Registry
-   b.
-User-service
+   - User-service
-   c.
-Concern-service
+   - Concern-service
-   d.
-Config-server
+   - Config-server
-   e.
-API-Gateway
+   - API-Gateway